Northern Ireland itinerary: Northern Ireland highlights and practical tips for a 2-day road trip in this stunning part of the world.

 Something for the kids.
 I had talked the dark hedges up for the kids trying to get them excited and while they were not overly impressed, they enjoyed the walk under them.

-My suggestion is to visit the dark hedges like we did, as a stop on a longer itinerary or to base yourself in the Hedges hotel one night, to be able to see the dark hedges outside of the tour bus rush hour (evening or early morning).
+My suggestion is to visit the dark hedges like we did, as a stop on a longer itinerary in the area.

 Our second stop after the dark hedges was Carrick-a-rede bridge, the iconic rope bridge that graces the covers of so many Norther Ireland travel brochures.